Cloud-Native-Security/misconfiguration-controller/README.md

 ## Description

-This controller introduces misconfiguration into Kubernetes deployments to test how well your security tooling and processes respond to misconfiguration.
+This controller introduces misconfiguration into Kubernetes Deployments to test how well your security tooling and processes respond to misconfiguration.

 **Philosophy**
 Usually, we are waiting around until misconfiguration are introduced into our environments by accident.
 By using this Misconfiguration Operator, we can intentionally test misconfiguration.
 If we test intentionally, we already know
 - what went wrong &
 - how to fix it
+- gain higher control of our security tooling by making processes observable

 This allows us to build a response pipeline in theory, which is then tested in practice.
-Resulting, we can then analyse whether the real response matches our expected response and
+Resulting, we can analyse whether the real response matches our expected response and
 - improve our security tooling and processes
 - remove unknowns and guessing